doordash scooter AllMicro Mobility Model

 • Battery replacement.
 Lithium packs handle 300 to 500 cycles.
 Plan $100 to $500 every 2 to 4 years.

 • Insurance.
 Commercial micromobility coverage runs $1,000 to $3,000 a year.
-Cheaper than auto, but it’s still real money.
+Cheaper than auto, but it’s still real money, and the same coverage logic scales up fast once you run a fleet.
+If that line item worries you, this scooter rental business insurance guide breaks down what actually gets covered.

 • Safety gear.
 Helmet $40 to $100, gloves $30, weatherproof jacket $80.
 One-time spend, lasts years.